LeonLok/Multi-Camera-Live-Object-Tracking/README.md

 ```
 tracking = False
 ```
+## Changing Camera Stream Names
+To change the name of each camera stream, edit cam_id in the camera client files.

 ## Counts
 The total current object count is automatically stored in a text file every set interval of the hour for every detected object.
 Each newly detected class also creates a new class counts file to store the current count for that class and will also appear in the YOLO stream.